Battle of Korsakov: Battle

 Tsushima approached Korsakov at 16:00 on 20 August 1904 and observed smoke rising from the harbor, ascertaining that it was from Novik.
 She then sighted Novik steaming south from Korsakov at 16:30 and opened fire on her.
 Novik replied, and a sharp but one-sided action took place over a little over a half an hour in which the more heavily armed Tsushima scored several hits on Novik, five of them below the waterline, which knocked half her boilers out of action and flooded her steering compartment.
 Novik turned back for Korsakov with Tsushima in pursuit, but about a half an hour later, at 17:40, Novik scored a hit on Tsushima on the waterline which flooded two compartments and caused Tsushima to list so heavily that she had to abandon the chase and stop to make emergency repairs.
 Novik returned to the harbor at Korsakov.

 While Tsushima repaired her damage, Chitose arrived on the scene.
 The two Japanese cruisers watched Korsakov throughout the night of 20–21 August in case Novik made another attempt to break out.
-Novik′s steering gear had been damaged beyond repair, however, and her commanding officer, discerning from the play of searchlights to seaward during the night that the second Japanese cruiser had arrived, decided that she could not be saved.
+Novik′s steering gear had been damaged beyond repair, however, and Schultz, discerning from the play of searchlights to seaward during the night that the second Japanese cruiser had arrived, decided that she could not be saved.
 He ordered Novik to be scuttled in shallow water.

 At dawn on 21 August, Chitose entered the harbor to find Novik sunk on a sandbank with her boats and launches around her removing her crew and valuable gear.
 Chitose closed with Novik′s wreck and opened fire on it at a range of 9,300 yd.
 At a range of 4,400 yd, she scored 20 hits.
 Continuing to close to a range of 2,700 yd, Chitose′s commanding officer decided that Novik was beyond salvage by the Russians and withdrew.